gogo4ds/pb-interactive-js/EN/03-Conditional-Statements-Advanced/01-Revision.md

 [slide]
 # Revision

-# Definition and Types
-Very often when in your code, you want to perform different actions for different decisions

-In JavaScript we have the following conditional statements:

-* ***if*** - execute a block code, if a specified condition is true
-* ***else*** - execute a block of code, if the same condition is false

 # The if Statement
+Very often you want to perform different actions for different conditions

-Used to execute block of code if a given condition is met
+The if statement executes a statement if a specified condition is true

 ```js
 function greet (hour) {